mspncp/gosu-wiki/To Do.md

   * Fix Unicode support for SDL\_TTF port (see feature\_tests/UnicodeTest.rb, @loc\_test)
   * Fix exceptions being turned into segfaults on Linux (see GoogleCode issue)
   * See if clipping coordinate calculation is correct with all transformations considered (why is Terava off by one pixel?)
-  * See why Gosu::~Song with Ogg files sometimes causes other songs to stop
   * Ensure that Gosu::Song: currentSong is never 0'ed asynchronously (who is setting that variable anyway?
 Me right?)
   * Make <c=> more efficient in Font::drawRel
   * Add <s=> to text formatting